Glossary

 • Sending Context Facts along with Check API calls.

-Context Facts
+Context facts

 Context facts are a type of fact that is not stored in Oso Cloud.
 Context facts only affect the API call they're sent with, and they do not persist across requests.
 Any number of context facts can be sent with a request to a Check API (authorize, query, list, etc.).